Boen97/BackStore/notes/computer-network/Chapter-3-4-principles-of-reliable-data-transfer.md

 - rdt1.0 no need any feedback from the receiver side
 - rdt1.0 are assumed that receiver is able to receive data as fast as possible, so there is no need to ask the sender to slow down.

+### reliable data transfer over a channel with bit errors: rdt2.0

+with bit errors but no packet loss

+- feeback

+feedback are needed when receive a bit error packet
+1. positive acknowledgments
+2. negative acknowledgments

+- ARQ protocals (Automatic Repeat reQuest)
+1. error detection
+2. receiver feedback
+3. retransmission

+- stop-and-wait protol
+  - the sender has two states, one wait call from above, one wait for ACK or NAK
+  - the receiver has one state, wait for call from below
+  - when the sender in the wait-for-ACK-or-NAK state, it cannot get more data from the upper layer

+- fatal flaw of rdt2.0
+  - the ACK or NAK packet could be corrupted

+- solve the corrupted ACK or NAK packet
+  - first, we need add checksum to detect errors
+  - ways for handle corrupted ACKs or NAKs
+    1. add a new type of packect, "what did you say"
+    2. add enough checksum bits allow the sender not only to detect, but also to recover from bit errors. in rdt2.0 no packect loss, so it would work
+    3. resend
+       when sender receiver garbled ACK or NAK.
+       This brings a new problem: duplicate packets

+### rdt2.1 add sequence number field

+based on rdt2.0, with sequence number, we could clearly reslove the duplicate packets problem

+### rdt2.2 NAK-free

+based on rdt2.1, instead respones NAK, send an ACK for the last corretly received packet